travigd/documentation/server/setting_up_ssl_linux.md

 ---
-title: "Setting up SSL on Ubuntu 16.04"
 section: "Server"
 version: "4.0.2"
 ---

+# Setting up SSL on Ubuntu 16.04

 The steps to set up SSL on Ubuntu 16.04 are as follows: